mr-gyb/mrgybapp/project/docs/COMMUNITY_POSTS_TESTPLAN.md

-# Community Posts Test Plan
+# Community Posts Feature - Test Plan

 ## Overview
-This document outlines the testing steps for the Community Posts feature, including Create Post, Like, and Comment functionality with real-time updates.
+This document outlines the test plan for the Community Posts feature including Create Post, Like, and Comment functionality with real-time updates.

 ## Test Scenarios

-### 1. Two-Account Test: Post Creation and Visibility
+### 1. Create Post

-**Setup:**
+**Prerequisites:**
-- User A and User B both logged in
+- User A and User B are both authenticated
-- User A on `/gyb-live-network` or Community tab
+- Both users are on the Community tab (or `/gyb-live-network` route)
-- User B on separate browser/device

 **Steps:**
+1. User A navigates to `/community` tab (or `/gyb-live-network`)
+2. User A clicks on "Feed" view (if not already selected)
-1. User A creates a post with text content
+3. User A types a post in the composer: "Hello from User A!"
+4. User A optionally adds an image URL
+5. User A clicks "Post" button

+**Expected Results:**
-   - ✅ Verify post appears immediately in User A's feed
+- Post appears immediately in User A's feed
-   - ✅ Verify post appears in User B's feed (real-time update)
+- Post appears in User B's feed in real-time (within 1-2 seconds)
-   - ✅ Verify post shows correct author name and avatar
+- Post shows correct author name and avatar
-   - ✅ Verify timestamp shows "Just now" or "X seconds ago"
+- Post shows "just now" or "X seconds ago" timestamp

-2. User A creates a post with image URL
+- Post has 0 likes and 0 comments initially
-   - ✅ Verify image displays correctly in the post
+- Image displays correctly if image URL was provided
-   - ✅ Verify post appears for both users

-3. User B creates a post
-   - ✅ Verify post appears for User A immediately (real-time)

-### 2. Like Functionality
+### 2. Like Post
+**Prerequisites:**
+- User A has created a post visible to User B

 **Steps:**
-1. User B likes User A's post
+1. User B sees User A's post in their feed
+2. User B clicks the like button (heart icon)
+3. User B observes the like count increment
+4. User A refreshes or observes their own post

+**Expected Results:**
-   - ✅ Verify like count increments for User B
+- Like button turns red (filled) for User B
+- Like count increments by 1 immediately (optimistic update)
-   - ✅ Verify like count increments for User A (real-time)
+- Like count increments for User A in real-time
-   - ✅ Verify heart icon fills in for User B
+- Like count persists after page refresh
+- User A sees the updated like count on their post in real-time
+- Double-clicking like button should unlike (toggle behavior)
-   - ✅ Verify User B cannot like again (already liked)
+- User B cannot like again (already liked state)

-2. User B unlikes the post
-   - ✅ Verify like count decrements for both users
-   - ✅ Verify heart icon unfills for User B

-3. User A likes their own post
-   - ✅ Verify like count increments
-   - ✅ Verify heart icon fills

-### 3. Comment Functionality
+### 3. Comment on Post
+**Prerequisites:**
+- User A has created a post visible to User B

 **Steps:**
-1. User B comments on User A's post
+1. User B clicks "Comments" button on User A's post
+2. Comments panel expands
+3. User B types a comment: "Great post!"
+4. User B clicks send/enter
+5. User A opens comments on their post

+**Expected Results:**
-   - ✅ Verify comment appears immediately for User B
+- Comment appears immediately in User B's view
-   - ✅ Verify comment appears for User A (real-time)
-   - ✅ Verify comment count increments for both users
+- Comment count increments by 1
+- Comment appears in User A's view in real-time
-   - ✅ Verify comment shows author name and timestamp
+- Comments show author name, text, and timestamp

-2. User A replies to User B's comment
-   - ✅ Verify comment appears in thread
+- Comments are ordered chronologically (oldest first)
-   - ✅ Verify comment count increments
+- Comment count updates for both users

-3. Multiple users comment on same post
+- Multiple users can comment on the same post
-   - ✅ Verify all comments appear in chronological order
-   - ✅ Verify comment count matches number of comments

-### 4. Data Persistence
+### 4. Real-Time Updates
+**Prerequisites:**
+- User A and User B both have Community tab open

 **Steps:**
-1. User A creates a post
+1. User A creates a new post
-2. Both users refresh the page
+2. User B observes feed without refreshing
+3. User B likes the post
+4. User A observes their post
+5. User A comments on the post
+6. User B observes the comment

+**Expected Results:**
+- Post appears in User B's feed automatically (within 1-2 seconds)
-   - ✅ Verify post still exists after refresh
+- No manual refresh required
+- Like/comment updates appear in real-time for both users
-   - ✅ Verify like status persists for User B
+- User A sees like count update immediately when User B likes
-   - ✅ Verify all comments persist
-   - ✅ Verify counts are accurate
+- User B sees comment appear immediately when User A comments

-### 5. Permissions and Validation
+### 5. Persistence
+**Prerequisites:**
+- User A has created posts, User B has liked/commented

 **Steps:**
-1. Try to create empty post
-   - ✅ Verify error message appears
-   - ✅ Verify post button is disabled

-2. Try to add empty comment
-   - ✅ Verify error message appears
-   - ✅ Verify send button is disabled

-3. Logged-out user views feed
-   - ✅ Verify "Sign in to see the community feed" message
+1. Both users refresh the page
+2. Users navigate away and return to Community tab

+**Expected Results:**
-   - ✅ Verify no posts are visible
+- All posts are still visible
+- Like status is preserved (liked posts show filled heart)
+- Comment counts are correct
+- All comments persist
+- Timestamps are accurate
+- Counts are accurate

-### 6. Real-Time Updates
+### 6. Permissions and Validation
+**Prerequisites:**
+- User A has created a post
+- User B is authenticated

 **Steps:**
-1. User A creates post
+1. User B attempts to create a post
-   - ✅ User B sees it immediately without refresh

-2. User B likes post
+2. User B attempts to like User A's post
-   - ✅ User A sees like count update immediately

-3. User A comments on post
+3. User B attempts to comment on User A's post
+4. Try to create empty post
+5. Try to add empty comment
+6. Logged-out user views feed

+**Expected Results:**
+- User B can create posts (authenticated users can post)
+- User B can like posts (authenticated users can like)
-   - ✅ User B sees comment appear immediately
+- User B can comment (authenticated users can comment)
+- Empty post creation shows error message and disables post button
+- Empty comment shows error message and disables send button
+- Non-authenticated users see "Sign in to see the community feed" message
+- No posts are visible to non-authenticated users

 ## Known Limitations

 1. **Media Upload**: Currently only supports image URLs.
-Full file upload to Firebase Storage not implemented.
+No direct file upload to Firebase Storage.
 2. **Notifications**: No push notifications for new posts, likes, or comments.

-3. **Moderation**: No admin moderation tools for deleting inappropriate posts.
+3. **Moderation**: No admin moderation tools or content filtering.

-4. **Edit/Delete Posts**: Users cannot edit or delete their own posts (feature not implemented).
+4. **Edit/Delete**: Users cannot edit or delete their posts/comments (future enhancement).

-5. **Nested Replies**: Comments are flat; no nested reply threads.
+5. **User Mentions**: No @mention functionality for tagging users.
+6. **Hashtags**: Tags are stored but not clickable/searchable yet.

-6. **Post Pagination**: Feed shows last 50 posts; no infinite scroll or pagination.
+7. **Pagination**: All posts are loaded at once (no pagination for large feeds).
+Feed shows last 50 posts; no infinite scroll or pagination.
+8. **Nested Replies**: Comments are flat; no nested reply threads.

-7. **Search/Filter**: No search or filter functionality for posts.
+9. **Search/Filter**: No search or filter functionality for posts.

 ## Next Steps

-1. Implement file upload for images (Firebase Storage)
+1. **Media Upload**: Integrate Firebase Storage for direct image/video uploads
-2. Add notification system for likes/comments
+2. **Notifications**: Add real-time notifications for likes/comments
-3. Add edit/delete functionality for posts
+3. **Edit/Delete**: Allow users to edit/delete their own posts and comments
-4. Add admin moderation tools
+4. **Moderation**: Implement admin tools for content moderation
+5. **User Mentions**: Add @mention functionality with notifications
+6. **Hashtags**: Make tags clickable and searchable
+7. **Pagination**: Implement infinite scroll or pagination for large feeds
+8. **Rich Text**: Support markdown or rich text formatting
+9. **Post Sharing**: Allow sharing posts to other platforms
+10. **Post Reactions**: Add emoji reactions in addition to likes
-5. Implement nested comment replies
+11. **Nested Replies**: Implement nested comment reply threads
-6. Add infinite scroll/pagination
-7. Add search and filter functionality
+12. **Search/Filter**: Add search and filter functionality for posts
-8. Add post tags and categories
+13. **Post Tags and Categories**: Add post tags and categories
-9. Add post sharing functionality
-10. Add user mentions (@username)

 ## Test Environment